Skip to content

 Variation parameter: predictive

-Supply temperature setpoint T_IN_SP
+Supply temperature setpoint Yes T_IN_SP Output

 Schedule Yes Currently, the accepted schedule format looks like this